ASCII: End of line

-Computers attached to the ARPANET included machines running operating systems such as TOPS-10 and TENEX using CR-LF line endings; machines running operating systems such as Multics using LF line endings; and machines running operating systems such as OS/360 that represented lines as a character count followed by the characters of the line and which used EBCDIC rather than ASCII encoding.
-The Telnet protocol defined an ASCII "Network Virtual Terminal" (NVT), so that connections between hosts with different line-ending conventions and character sets could be supported by transmitting a standard text format over the network.
-Telnet used ASCII along with CR-LF line endings, and software using other conventions would translate between the local conventions and the NVT.
-The File Transfer Protocol adopted the Telnet protocol, including use of the Network Virtual Terminal, for use when transmitting commands and transferring data in the default ASCII mode.
-This adds complexity to implementations of those protocols, and to other network protocols, such as those used for E-mail and the World Wide Web, on systems not using the NVT's CR-LF line-ending convention.
+Computers attached to the ARPANET included machines running operating systems such as TOPS-10 and TENEX, which used CR-LF line endings; operating systems such as Multics, which used LF line endings; and operating systems such as OS/360, which represented lines as a character count followed by the characters of the line and which used EBCDIC rather than ASCII encoding.
+To enable communication between all these systems, the Telnet protocol defined a "Network Virtual Terminal" (NVT), wherein a single text format (ASCII with CR-LF line endings) was used for transmission and each system converted to/from its own native representation.

+The File Transfer Protocol adopted the Telnet protocol, including the Network Virtual Terminal, for transmitting commands and for transferring textual files (known as "ASCII mode").

+Internet E-mail is built atop the NVT.